 Common build failure conditions

-- it runs longer than ... minutes: Enter a value in minutes to enable execution timeout for a build.
+- Fail if it runs longer than ... minutes: Enter a value in minutes to enable execution timeout for a build.
 If the specified amount of time is exceeded, the build is automatically canceled.

 The default value of 0 means that no limit is set by the build configuration.
 If there is a server-wide default execution timeout, this default will be used.

-This option helps to deal with builds that hang and maintains agent efficiency.
+This option helps to deal with hanging builds and maintains agent efficiency.

-the build process exit code is not zero: Check this option to mark the build as failed if the build process doesn't exit successfully.
+Fail if the build process exit code is not zero: Mark the build as failed if the build process doesn't exit successfully.

-at least one test failed: Check this option to mark the build as failed if the build fails at least one test.
-If this option is not checked, the build can be marked successful even if it fails to pass a number of tests.
+Fail if at least one test failed: Mark the build as failed if the build fails at least one test.
+If this option is disabled, the build can be marked successful even if it fails to pass a number of tests.
 Regardless of this option, TeamCity will run all build steps.

-an error message is logged by build runner: Check this option to mark the build as failed if the build runner reports an error while building.
+Fail if an error message is logged by build runner: Mark the build as failed if the build runner reports an error while building.

-an out of memory or crash is detected (Java only): Check this option to mark the build as failed if a crash of the JVM is detected, or Java out of memory problems.
+__Fail if an out-of-memory problem or crash is detected (Java only)_: Mark the build as failed if a crash of the JVM is detected, or Java has out of memory problems.
 If possible, TeamCity will upload crash logs and memory dumps as artifacts for such builds.

 Additional Failure Conditions

-You can instruct TeamCity to mark a build as failed if some of its metrics has deteriorated in comparison with another build, for example, code coverage, artifacts size, and so on.
-For instance, you can mark build as failed if the code duplicates number is higher than in the previous build.
+You can instruct TeamCity to mark a build as failed if some of its metrics (for example, code coverage or artifacts size) have changed compared to another build.
+For instance, you can mark a build as failed if the code duplicates number is higher than in the previous build.

 Another build failure condition causes TeamCity to mark build as failed when a certain text is present in the build log.

-To add such build failure condition to your build configuration, click Add build failure condition and select from the list:
+To add such failure condition, click Add build failure condition and select from the list:

 Fail build on metric change

-When using code examining tools in your build, like code coverage, duplicates finders, inspections and so on, your build generates various numeric metrics.
-For these metrics you can specify a threshold which, when exceeded, will fail a build.
+When your build uses code examining tools like code coverage, duplicates finders, or inspections, it generates various numeric metrics.
+For these metrics, you can specify a threshold which, when exceeded, will fail a build.

 A build metric exceeds or is less than the specified constant value (threshold).

-300. In this case a build will fail if it runs more than 300 seconds.
+In this case, a build will fail if it runs more than 300 seconds.

 A build metric has changed comparing to a specific build by a specified value.

-Last successful build.
-In this case a build will fail if it runs 300 seconds longer than the last successful build.
-If Branch specification is configured, then the following logic is applied.
+In this case, a build will fail if it runs 300 seconds longer than the last successful build.
+If a branch specification is configured, the following logic is applied.

-Values from the following builds can be used as the basis for comparing build metics:
+Values from the following builds can be used as the basis for comparing build metrics:

 last successful build